Virtual Summer Activities

 In lieu of our traditional Summer Camp, we here at Plymouth EDTV are offering a guided virtual option to keep your video skills sharp all summer.
-New challenges will be released weekly in which we will explore some of the more elaborate areas of film production.
+Each of the four challenges are designed for students to progress through pre production, production, and post production over the course of one week and will explore some of the more elaborate areas of film production.
 These challenges are open to all grades and skill levels.
 Our goal is to share our passion for filmmaking with you.
 If you’re a Plymouth resident in grades K-12 you are welcome and encouraged to participate.

-Our first challenge will begin on July 6th with each subsequent challenge building on the skills developed in the preceding ones.
+Each challenge builds on the skills developed in the preceding ones.
 Our main focus is, as always, storytelling.
 With that in mind, we do not want technology or cost to be a limiting factor for participation.
-Use any camera or device that records videos that you prefer, and if you need to borrow a camera from us, we would be happy to oblige.
-Simply fill out our Rental Camera Request Form to apply.
+Use any camera or device that records videos that you prefer.

 Challenge #1: Recreating the Scene

 True mastery of an art form, if there is such a thing, means constant exposure to new ideas and ways of presenting those ideas.
 One of the best ways to grow as a filmmaker is to watch movies and TV shows with a critical eye.